We teamed up with World Wildlife Fund for an interactive science curriculum on biodiversity

 We share our planet with millions of different species.
 This huge variety of animals and plants, and the places they live, is called biodiversity.
 The connections between these species form an intricate network that helps to protect us all.
 Unfortunately, in large part because of human impact, many of these species are at risk of extinction.

-In partnership with World Wildlife Fund (WWF), we bring you a new interactive curriculum launching this summer: Extinction!
+In partnership with World Wildlife Fund (WWF), we bring you a new interactive curriculum now available for all Minecraft: Education Edition users, called Extinction!
 A Biodiversity Crisis.
 This content pack includes three standards-aligned lesson plans and a purpose-built Minecraft world from the creative minds of Naturebytes, a UK-based collective of technologists and conservation scientists.

 Ride a rollercoaster through different eras, meet scientists and conservationists, conduct research about climate change and ecosystems using WWF educational resources, and work collaboratively to build creative solutions to counteract threats to biodiversity.